apache/spark/docs/sql-programming-guide.md

 // The result of loading a parquet file is also a DataFrame.
 DataFrame parquetFile = sqlContext.read().parquet("people.parquet");

-// Parquet files can also be registered as tables and then used in SQL statements. parquetFile.createOrReplaceTempView("parquetFile");
+// Parquet files can also be used to create a temporary view and then used in SQL statements. parquetFile.createOrReplaceTempView("parquetFile");
 DataFrame teenagers = sqlContext.sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19");
 List<String> teenagerNames = teenagers.javaRDD().map(new Function<Row, String>() {